chicagozer/rtdb/README.md

 `DELETE` - delete object according to url.
 `POST` - insert JSON object or execute command according to URL.

+Each collection, view and subscriber is given a Globally Unique Identifier (GUID).
+Using a GUID guarantees uniqueness of the individual objects and allows separate databases to be combined if needed.
-Each collection, view and subscriber is given a GUID.
-The GUID must be used to reference the object in the REST API.
+The GUID is used to reference specific objects via the REST API.

+The web interface is an easy way to familiarize yourself with the GUIDs.

 ### Operations on Collections